Malabika Sarker: Research and career

-In 2011, Sarker was made professor and director at the BRAC University School of Public Health.
+Malabika started her career as a community-based reproductive health programmer at the Marie Stopes Clinic Society, an international organization in Bangladesh.
+Later she joined BRAC, Bangladesh, the largest Non-Government Organization in the world, and worked as a community-based physician in Dinajpur, a rural northern district in Bangladesh.

 Her research considers implementation research and systematic strategies to reform public health programs.
 She pioneered novel community-based approaches to health care, including developing educational campaigns that seek to change understanding about child marriage.
 She launched campaigns to improve women's health, including a maternity waiting area for at-risk pregnant women from rural villages, and advocating for women public health scientists.

-Sarker was made Principal Investigator for Bangladesh in the Johns Hopkins University STRIPE program (Synthesis and Translation of Research and Innovation from Polio Eradication), a global health initiative that seeks to eradicate polio.
-In 2018, she was elected Heroine of Health by GE Healthcare and Women in Global Health.
+She was made Principal Investigator for Bangladesh in the Johns Hopkins University STRIPE program (Synthesis and Translation of Research and Innovation from Polio Eradication), a global health initiative that seeks to eradicate polio.